21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 1. Set up an incline bench at an angle of around 30 to 45 degrees.

-2. Sit on the bench and position yourself with your back firmly against the bench, feet flat on the floor, and a slight arch in your lower back.
+2. Sit on the bench with your back against it, feet flat on the floor, and your lower back slightly bent.

-3. Grasp the barbell with an underhand grip, slightly wider than shoulder-width apart.
+3. Use an underhand grip, slightly wider than shoulder-width apart, to grasp the barbell.

-4. Lift the barbell off the rack and hold it above your chest with your arms fully extended.
+4. Lift the barbell off the rack and hold it above your chest with extended arms.

 5. Lower the barbell in a controlled manner towards the upper chest.

-6. Pause briefly at the bottom position and then push the barbell back up to the starting position, fully extending your arms.
+6. Pause briefly at the bottom, then push the barbell back up to the starting position, fully extending your arms.

 Tips